 If you want to breastfeed your nipple confused baby, don’t lose hope.
 You can do it.
+It takes time and patience but you want to know how to fix nipple confusion for a reason.
 For some great information on breastfeeding, be sure to check out La Leche League International.

-Have you experienced confusion?
+Have you experienced nipple confusion?
 Feel free to share your experience in the comments!

 You might also like:Diapers Blooming Bath Safety 1st Complete Grooming Kit, Raspberry

 How a friend of mine with nine kids fixed nipple confusion: How to over come nipple confusion caused by a nipple shield

 Hi!
 My daughter is 2month old and 20days.
 My husband and mother tried to use bottle in feeding my baby so I can go back to work.
 After several trials (about 10-15times), my daughter still refuses the bottle so we stopped giving it to her and go back to direct breast feeding.
 However, after days of stopping the bottle, she started refusing my breast.
 She would go wild, cry out loud or bite my nipple.
 She somehow will feed but not the usual as she would.
 Sometimes, she prefers sucking her hand or my arms.
 But when I offer my breast, she gets mad.
 She also started missing her usual feeding time (every two hours) I still can’t figure it out how to bring back her normal feeding.
 I am also concern of her milk intake since she’s feeding less than the usual.